JustinHu1988/My-notes/ArchLinux.md

   - It handles the rest of start-up as well as input/output requests from software, translating them into data-processing instructions for the CPU.
 It handles memory and peripherals like keyboards, monitors, printers, and speakers.

     <img src="images/arch-linux-kernel-001.png" width='200'>

+- `getty`:

+  - short for 'get tty', is a Unix program running on a [host computer](https://en.wikipedia.org/wiki/Host_computer) that manages physical or virtual [terminals](https://en.wikipedia.org/wiki/Computer_terminal) (TTYs).
+  - When it detects a connection, it prompts for a username and runs `login` program to authenticate the user.
+  - Originally, on traditional Unix systems, getty handled connections to serial terminals (often Teletype machines) connected to a host computer.
+The *tty* part of the name stands for *Teletype*, but has come to mean any type of [text terminal](https://en.wikipedia.org/wiki/Text_terminal).
+  - One *getty* process serves one terminal.
+In some systems.

+- Host computer: (network host)

+  - A network host is a computer or other device connected to a computer network.
+  - A network host may offer information resources, services, and applications to users or other nodes on the network.
+  - A network host is a network node that is assigned a network address.

+- **xterm**:
+  - xterm is the standard terminal emulator for the X Window System.
+  - A user can have many different invocations of xterm running at once on the same display, each of which provides independent input/output for the process running in it (normally the process is a Unix shell).